-Topic 9: Time Series Forecasting.
+Topic 21: Time Series Forecasting.
+Same as Business Analytics 372T (Topic 21).
 Examine statistical forecasting methods used in business.
-Discuss Box-Jenkins models; exponential smoothing models: ARCH/GARCH models for varying volatility in financial returns; seasonal adjustment of time series; tests for nonstationarity of time series; and modeling multiple time series.
-Only one of the following may be counted: Statistics 372 (Topic 5), 372 (Topic 8), 372 (Topic 9), Business Analytics 372 (Topic 20), 372 (Topic 21).
-Additional prerequisite: Statistics 235, 235H, 371G, 371H or Statistics and Data Sciences 358 or Economics 341K; or other course with basic knowledge about regression.
+Discuss Box-Jenkins models: exponential smoothing models: ARCH/ GARCH models for varying volatility in financial returns; seasonal adjustment of time series; tests for nonstationary of time series; and modeling multiple time series.
+Only one of the following may be counted: Business Analytics 372 (Topic 21), 372T (Topic 21), Statistics 372 (Topic 9), 372T (Topic 21).
+Additional prerequisite: Statistics 235, 235H.
+Statistics and Data Sciences 358.
+Economics 341K. or other course with basic knowledge about regression.